RaviTezu/mongodb-scripts/README.md

 Please check the folders in the repo for scripts:

-1. mongo-cluster-backup :- [For taking mongodb cluster backup]
+1. mongo-cluster-backup :-
 ==============================================================
+*For taking mongodb cluster backups*
 - Connects to mongos host, Collects the configdb hosts and replica sets information(for mongodb hosts).
 - Selects one configdb from the configdb set and one secondary mongodb host from each replica set.
 - Stops the balancer on the monogos host.